ryanb8/bootcamp-js-to-job-thoughts/README.md

 - what do you do when it's not going well
 - what should you expect
 - common questions and how to answer them

+## Interview Softskills and Expected Questions

+RYAN NEEDS TO DISTILL BELOW:

+Good idea to have a "personal story" and be able to speak to it.
+Ex.
+Interviewers may ask questions like:

+- What were you doing before the bootcamp?
+- Why did you decide to go to a bootcamp?
+- Why not just teach yourself web dev?
+- What interests you about programming/web dev?
+- Why do you want to be a web developer?

+They may not ask these exact questions but knowing how to answer them will give you more confidence when speaking to these things.

+Be able to speak informatively about the tools you already use.
+This is especially important when presenting a project to an interviewer, which is a pretty popular thing for interviewers to ask new devs.
+Ex. you might get questions like:

+- You went to a bootcamp that uses React as a major tool– why is that?
+What is it about React that makes it so effective for creating frontend applications vs. other ways of doing it?
+- You chose to use a css framework for this project.
+Why not use custom css?
+What are some of the trade-offs of using this framework vs. others vs. css from scratch?
+- You use nodejs for your server code.
+What are the benefits of using node vs. similar frameworks?

+Pair programming: If possible get some practice coding while someone is watching and evaluating you.
+This is a way different experience than coding alone and is something that hugely affects and surprises new devs when interviewing for the first time

+Clean code: from now on make it a habit to use ESlint and prettify for all javascript projects, as well as equivalent linters and formatters for other languages

+Git: bonus points for using and understanding rebase and interactive rebase